IgorBarbashov/codejam-canvas/codejam-canvas/README.md

 How to use:
 - Install Node.js
 - Clone this repository
-- Go to project's folder
 - Switch to branch 'codejam-canvas'
+- Go to folder 'codejam-canvas'
 - Use 'npm install' to install all dependencies
 - Use 'npm start' to start project